Skip to content

 Overview

-No. Every 10x app (Dev, Reporter, Reducer, Retriever) has standalone install/deploy docs you can follow manually.
+No. Every 10x app (Dev, Reporter, Receiver, Retriever) has standalone install/deploy docs you can follow manually.
 MCP just makes adoption faster by knowing your environment and generating tailored configs.

 If you prefer a manual workflow, skip MCP entirely and follow each app's Deploy page.